Thermalization in Kitaev's quantum double models via Tensor Network techniques: Introduction

 In 2D, it is a general belief that self-correction is not possible.
 There is indeed compelling evidence for that.
 For instance, Landon-Cardinal and Poulin \cite{Landon}, extending a result of Bravyi and Terhal \cite{Bravyi-Terhal}, showed that commuting frustration free models in 2D display only a constant energy barrier.
 That is, it is possible to implement a sequence of ${\rm poly}(N)$ local operations that maps one ground state into an orthogonal one and, at the same time, the energy of all intermediate states is bounded by a constant independent of $N$.
 This seemed to rule out the existence of self-correction in 2D.

 However, it was later shown in \cite{Brown} that having a bounded energy barrier does not exclude self-correction, since it could happen that the paths implementing changes in the ground space are highly non-typical, and hence, the system could be {\it entropically} protected.
-Indeed, en example is shown in \cite{Brown} where, in a very particular regime of temperatures though, entropic protection occurs.
+Indeed, an example is shown in \cite{Brown} where, in a very particular regime of temperatures though, entropic protection occurs.

 Therefore, in order to solve the problem in a definite manner, one needs to consider directly the mixing time of the thermal evolution operator which, in the weak coupling limit, is given by the Davies master equation \cite{Davies}.
 Self-correction will not be possible if the noise operator relaxes fast to the Gibbs ensemble, where all information is lost.
 As detailed in \cite{Alicki2D} or \cite{Komar} using standard arguments on Markovian semigroups, the key quantity that controls this relaxation time is the spectral gap of the Davies Lindbladian generator.
-Self-correction in 2D would be excluded if one is able to show that such gap is uniformly lower bounded independently of the system size.
+Self-correction in 2D would be excluded if one is able to show that such a gap is uniformly lower bounded independently of the system size.
 This is precisely the result proven for the Toric Code by Alicki et al, already in 2002, in the pioneer work \cite{Alicki2D}.
 The result was extended for the case of all abelian quantum double models by Komar et al in 2016 \cite{Komar}.
 Indeed, up to now, these were the only cases for which the belief that self-correction does not exist in 2D have been rigorously proven.
 In particular, it remained an open question (as highlighted in the review \cite{review-memories}) whether the same result would hold for the case of {\it non-abelian} quantum double models.

-In this work we address and solve this problem showing that non-abelian quantum double models behave exactly as their abelian counterparts.
-The main result of this work is the following
+In this work, we address and solve this problem showing that non-abelian quantum double models behave as their abelian counterparts.
+The main result of this work is the summarized as follow: for any finite group $G$, we consider Kitaev's quantum double Hamiltonian $H$ of group $G$ defined on $\mathbb{Z}_N \times \mathbb{Z}_N$.
+We consider a thermal bath at inverse temperature $\beta < \infty$, acting independently on each site of $\mathbb{Z}_N \times \mathbb{Z}_N$ in a translation invariant way, described by a Davies semigroup.
+This is given by a family of single-site jump operators $\{S_\alpha\}_\alpha$ and positive coupling functions $\widehat{g}_\alpha$ satisfying detailed balance.
+The resulting generator $\mathcal{L}$ is then given by